Thilakmani-dev/Thilakmani-dev/Readme.md

 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators and to become full-stack developer
-- 🥅 2021 Goals: Create more projects
+- 🥅 2022 Goals: Learn Web Development concepts in depth
 - ⚡ Fun fact: I love to play and code.